UniversalDependencies/UD_Ruuli-RDT/README.md

 # Summary

 UD_Ruuli-RDT is a Universal Dependencies (UD) treebank for the Ruruuli-Lunyala (Ruuli) language.
-The annotation was converted from interlinear glossed text and manually supplemented with syntactic relations.
-The treebank includes texts from various sources: nonfiction, fiction, grammar examples, and spoken conversation.
+The annotation was converted from interlinear glossed text and manually annotated for syntactic relations.
+The treebank includes texts from various sources: conversations, oral folktales, biographic monologue, movie subtitles, grammar examples, and factual prose.
 The treebank contains approximately 6,000 tokens.

 # Introduction